Edward Mathew: Later career

-In November 1782, Mathew was appointed commander-in-chief in the West Indies.
-In 1779, Charles Hector, comte d'Estaing's French fleet had seized Grenada from the British.
-At the end of the conflict, the island was restored to Great Britain and its new governor Mathew reported that the local fortifications on Richmond Hill were in a "ruinous condition".
-The old French fortifications were completely replaced by new works called Forts Frederick, Adolphus, Lucas, and Mathew.
-Much of the construction labor was performed by the 300-strong Carolina Corps, a military unit formed from African-American slaves freed and recruited by the British army.
-A report from 1787 stated that progress on the forts was satisfactory.
-Mathew was promoted to full general in 1797.
+In November 1782, Mathew was appointed commander-in-chief of British forces in the Windward Islands.
+In 1779, a French fleet under Admiral Charles Henri Hector, Count of Estaing had captured Grenada from the British as part of the American War of Independence.
+At the end of the conflict in 1783, the colony was returned to Britain and Mathew appointed as its governor.
+He discovered that the fortifications on Richmond Hill were in a "ruinous condition"; the old French fortifications on Grenada were subsequently replaced by new forts known as Forts Frederick, Adolphus, Lucas and Mathew.
+Much of labour used for the fort's construction was supplied by the 300-strong Carolina Corps, a military unit formed from Black South Carolina slaves freed by the British in exchange for military service.
+A 1787 report noted that progress on the forts' construction was satisfactory.
+Mathew was promoted to general in 1797.

-While on his second tour as Governor of Grenada, King George forgot to have the Treasury approve his salary.
-Despite his innocence, Mathew was billed by the government in 1792 for the £11,000 that he was paid as his legitimate wage.
-By this time, the king was suffering from fits of madness and could not confirm details such as whether he authorized Mathew's salary.
-After his death the family had to pay back £23,000 to the Royal Exchequer.

-On 27 March 1792, James Austen married Mathew's daughter Anne.
-James' first wife had died, and he was anxious to remarry.
-Anne, then 30 years old, was considered a spinster.
-The couple had one child in 1793, Jane Anna Elizabeth.
-Though Mathew helped support the couple who lived on James' £300 yearly wage as a clergyman, the two ran through their funds quickly.
-The general purchased the rank of chaplain in the 86th Foot Regiment so that his son-in-law could live on the salary.
+During his second tenure as governor of Grenada, George III neglected to have HM Treasury approve Mathew's salary.
+Despite his innocence, Mathew was billed for the £11,000 that he was paid as legitimate wages in 1792.
+By this time, George was experiencing bouts of madness and could not confirm details such as whether he authorised Mathew's salary.
+After his death the family had to pay back £23,000 to the Exchequer.
+On 27 March 1792, James Austen married Mathew's 30-year old daughter Anne, who was considered a spinster.
+The couple had a daughter named Jane in 1793.
+Though Mathew financially supported the couple, who lived on James' £300 yearly salary as a clergyman, the two ran through their funds quickly.
+Mathew purchased a commission as chaplain for James in the 86th Regiment of Foot so that his son-in-law could live on the salary.
 However, Anna died very suddenly on 3 May 1795.
 Mathew died on 25 December 1805.
+In his will, he left the slaves he owned in Dominica to his son Brownlow.